Symphony No. 7 (Shostakovich): "Music about terror"

-The Leningrad Symphony Orchestra announced the premiere of the Seventh Symphony for its 1941–1942 season.
-The fact this announcement was made before the German invasion would seem to confirm the statement in Testimony.
 Shostakovich did not like talking about what he called "creative plans," preferring to announce his works once they were completed.
 He did like to say, "I think slowly but I write fast."
 In practice this meant that Shostakovich usually had a work completed in his head before he began writing it down.
 The Leningrad Symphony would not have made its announcement without the composer's consent, so Shostakovich likely had a clear idea at that time of what his Seventh Symphony would portray.

-Soviet music critic Lev Lebedinsky, a friend of the composer's for many years, confirmed after the dawn of glasnost ("openness") under Mikhail Gorbachev that Shostakovich had conceived the Seventh Symphony before Hitler invaded Russia:
+Soviet music critic Lev Lebedinsky, a friend of the composer's for years, confirmed after the dawn of glasnost ("openness") under Mikhail Gorbachev that Shostakovich had conceived the Seventh Symphony before Hitler invaded Russia:

 Another important witness was the daughter-in-law of Maxim Litvinov, the man who served as Soviet foreign minister before the war, then was dismissed by Stalin.
 She heard Shostakovich play the Seventh Symphony on the piano in a private home during the war.
 The guests later discussed the music:

-While Shostakovich could speak like this only in a very narrow circle of friends, it did not stop him from hinting to the Soviet Press about a hidden agenda for the Seventh Symphony.
+While Shostakovich could speak like this only in a narrow circle of friends, it did not stop him from hinting to the Soviet Press about a hidden agenda for the Seventh Symphony.
 He insisted, for instance, that the "central place" of the first movement was not the "invasion section" (the part journalists usually asked about first).
 Rather, the movement's core was the tragic music which followed the invasion section, which the composer described as "a funeral march or, rather, a requiem."
 He continued, "After the requiem comes an even more tragic episode.
 I do not know how to characterize that music.
 Perhaps it is a mother's tears or even the feeling that the sorrow is so great that there are no more tears left."